Yudhishthirsh/facebookDataScraper/README.md

 # facebookDataScraper

-Download pycharm and setup virtual enviroment in your pycharm inside the folder Instagram_Hastag_DataScraper using Command in terminal below.
+Download pycharm and setup virtual enviroment in your pycharm inside the folder facebookDataScraper using Command in terminal below.

 pip install virtualenv or can follow the below link to create virtual Environment